department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions.md

 - Any person who is legally responsible for making arrangements for unclaimed remains or for details having to do with the Veteran’s interment or memorialization, **or**
 - Any individual representing the Veteran, if their service ended before April 6, 1917

-**Note:** For memorial headstones and grave markers that honor the memory of the Veteran, the person who applies must be a member of the Veteran’s family.
+**Note:** For memorial headstones and Veterans grave markers that honor the memory of the Veteran, the person who applies must be a member of the Veteran’s family.

 ## How do I apply for a memorial item?

-**For a headstone, grave marker, or niche cover**, fill out the Claim for Standard Government Headstone or Marker (VA Form 40-1330). <br>
+**For a Veterans headstone, grave marker, or niche cover**, fill out the Claim for Standard Government Headstone or Marker (VA Form 40-1330). <br>
 [Download VA Form 40-1330](https://www.va.gov/vaforms/va/pdf/VA40-1330.pdf).

 **For a medallion** to be placed on a privately purchased headstone or marker, fill out the Claim for Government Medallion for Placement in a Private Cemetery (VA Form 40-1330M). <br>